00imvj00/00imvj00/README.md

   - `Comfort of certainty, Uff - the analyst`
   - `There is no such things as luck, form, talent.
 It's all about intent, will and work :)`
   - `Everybody is given equal chance to do everything, don't limit yourself`
-  - `Boredum is the root of all evils`